 These mostly harmless bacteria release digestive acids when they feed on your plaque.
-These corrosive fluids break down your tooth enamel as they eat the plaque.
-If plaque is not removed, this process will eventually cause holes in your tooth enamel — cavities — that cause sensitivity to temperature and sweetness.
-Cavities also allow bacteria entry to the insides of your teeth which can lead to infections or even abscesses.
-The most vulnerable spots are between teeth and just below the gum line where it is difficult to brush effectively.
+The corrosive fluids break down your tooth enamel as they eat the plaque.
+If plaque is not removed, this process will eventually cause holes in your tooth enamel.
+You’ll feel sensitive to temperature and sweetness.

 Why Is Flossing So Important?